 Pyengana Dairy: Two Rivers, Many Cows

 Graham asked us over lunch if we knew what “Pyengana” meant.
 We didn’t.
 Apparently, it’s an aboriginal word meaning the meeting of two rivers.
 The two rivers in this case being the North and South George Rivers, which meet at the foot of the valley to form the (just) George River.
-That makes sense!
-That river continues on to George’s Bay (George has a bit of a monopoly on naming rights!) in St Helens on the Tasmanian east coast, less then 30kms away.
+That makes sense.
+That river continues on to George’s Bay (George has a bit of a monopoly on naming rights!) in St Helens on the Tasmanian east coast, less than 30kms away.

 Real Milk from Real Cows

 Pyengana Dairy is the real deal.
 It’s not just a tourist attraction with a few strategically-placed cows around as props.
 The business end of the business, the milking sheds and the cows, surround the cafe.
 Now I was raised on a farm, and my parents did milk cows occasionally, so I’ve seen plenty of farm animals in my time.

 I’m not saying I was a “farm girl” (my parents and friends would laugh out loud at that suggestion!) but I have been amongst it.
 That fact, however, did not stop me rushing outside with my camera when a herd of calves ran past, following a quad-bike.
 And I wasn’t the only one!